abhishekbambal/Django.SMS_project2/README.md

-This is the student management system its use to add,delete,update student deatels (management data)
+This is the student management system its use to add,delete,update student deatels with the good login system